Gautam-Bhandare/SQL-Project/README.md

 # SQL-Project

 Task Information :
-Let us consider a BikeStore company which sells bikes across the country in multiple states along with the service centres spread across the states.
+Let us consider a BikeStore company that sells bikes across the country in multiple states along with the service centers spread across the states.
 Consider the below diagram :<img width="799" alt="Screenshot 2023-08-30 at 4 51 57 PM" src="https://github.com/Gautam-Bhandare/SQL-Project/assets/95260147/f849ec93-435e-4114-ac1c-122f0a4db908">

 As you can see from the diagram, the BikeStores sample database has two schemas : **sales**